The seed industry has a critical role in addressing global challenges like food security.

 Mr van der Feltz, along with EWS Vice President Michel Devarrewaere and General Manager for Philippines Mary Ann Sayoc, is in attendance from 22 May and 24 May at the yearly event which gathers more than 1,000 seed industry professionals from 64 countries worldwide.

-In a statement on the opening day, the ISF stated the Congress’s mission is to enhance the quality and accessibility of seeds, with plant breeding innovation as a key priority.
+on the opening day, the ISF stated the Congress’s mission is to enhance the quality and accessibility of seeds, with plant breeding innovation as a key priority.

 “We support the ISF’s mission and priority areas as these align with our core values at East-West Seed,” Mr van der Feltz said.
 “We know firsthand that access to quality seeds is critical to improving farmers’ livelihoods and increasing their income, especially in developing countries where agriculture is the mainstay.
 On a broader level, it also improves access to nutritious food and contributes to socio-economic growth.”